DimChig/UCF_BetterKnightsUI/README.md

 BetterKnightsUI - Enhancing UCF Course Selection:

 Installation:
-To install BetterKnightsUI go to [BetterKnightsUI - New Look for myUCF](https://chromewebstore.google.com/detail/betterknightsui-new-look/enclfeopdchccjmnlpgcejjibahkkjkj)
+To use this extension go to [BetterKnightsUI - New Look for myUCF](https://chromewebstore.google.com/detail/betterknightsui-new-look/enclfeopdchccjmnlpgcejjibahkkjkj)

 BetterKnightsUI is a Chrome extension developed as part of Shellhacks 2024 for the Assurant Challenge, designed to improve the UCF Course Selection system.